 How easy it is to cash in your money depends on where you are when you visit Argentina.
 In the shopping districts, the touts will find you or be shouting “Cambio, Cambio!”
 Otherwise you need to visit an exchange kiosk and make sure they’re giving the blue rate.
 Restaurants have that rate posted though, so if you want you can pay in dollars and get a rate close to 200, then they’ll give you change in pesos.
 You may also find some hotel clerk or waiter who is ready to do an exchange.
 Count the bills of course, but usually people aren’t trying to scam you.

-Just be advised that your best bet is to bring recently minted $100 bills in good condition.
+Just be advised that your best bet is to bring recently minted $100 bills (or the euro equivalent) in good condition.
 They may take $50 bills, but it’s difficult to exchange 20s or you’ll get a lower rate.
 Smaller bills you can still use for tips and restaurant payments, of course.
 No old bills though.
 I once got some old 20s from my bank and didn’t notice until I arrived.
 Nobody wanted them and I ended up taking them back home.

 Julie